RavensbourneWebMedia/UX-design/projects/filter-bubbles/README.md

 ---- | ----
 Monday 18th of April | Project kickstart
 April | Research and ideation
-May | Prototyping and testing
-Monday 30th May | Tutorials
+May | Prototyping and testing: Testing with Y3 booked for 16th May Monday 30th May | Tutorials
 Monday 6th June | Summative presentations